-1. Learn the Cyrillic alphabet prior to doing anything else.
+1. Learn the Cyrillic Alphabet

 Letters are the building blocks of words, and you need to learn the 33 basic building blocks before moving on.
 This helpful resource provides a full guide to the Cyrillic alphabet and its sounds.